groundhoggwp/groundhogg/README.txt

 You can purchase a premium plan for access to support and our premium extensions & integrations on our [pricing page](https://www.groundhogg.io/pricing/).

 == Changelog ==

+= 2.7.9.5 (2023-03-24) =
+* ADDED New **Log Only** email service which will not send email but just log them.
+* TWEAKED Bumped minimum required WordPress version to 5.9.
+* FIXED Forms columns CSS not responsive.
+* FIXED Translation issues.

 = 2.7.9.4 (2023-03-17) =
 * ADDED New address line replacement codes